brson/wasm-opt-rs/notes.md

 I was able to figure these out at least.
 Mostly not from the text of the errors, but just by thinking about what I might have done wrong.
+Making only small incremental changes before recompiling kept the errors from getting overwhelming.